yawmoght/Neo4jUserBundle/README.md

 There is a check, ensuring your Neo4j server is online.
 To use it, first install LiipMonitorBundle (```"liip/monitor-bundle"```) as suggested from composer.
 Once the monitor is working, the Neo4j check will be automaticly added and executed.

+## Contribution

+If you find any bugs or improvements, please open an issue or propose a pull request [here](https://github.com/frne/Neo4jUserBundle/issues).

+The code must follow the Symfony [coding standarts](http://symfony.com/doc/current/contributing/code/standards.html) and [conventions](http://symfony.com/doc/current/contributing/code/conventions.html).
+Untested code will not be merged ;)